-Funding may also be available to attend programs or do research at the Folger Shakespeare Library in Washington, DC.
+Funding may also be available to attend programs sponsored by or to do research at the Folger Shakespeare Library.
 These awards may be listed on CVs as a “Newberry Renaissance Consortium Grant for seminar participation/research at the Folger Institute.”
 Please see our Folger Agreement for more details.

 Each member institution sets its own policies, requirements, and deadlines for granting funds; some may limit eligibility to specific departments, colleges, or other units within the university.
-Contact your consortium faculty representative in advance for details and authorization.
+Contact your consortium faculty representative in advance of incurring any expenses for details and authorization.

 Depending on many factors, reimbursements and stipends may be considered taxable income; if so, the Newberry will send the recipient a 1099 at the end of the year in accordance with federal law.
 Keep copies of any receipts and contact a tax preparation professional for advice.